Miro0o/Docs-Notes/CS/🔑 CS_Core/🏎️ Computer Networking/📌 Computer Networking Basics/0x04 Transport Layer/UDP/UDP.md

 ![](../../../../../../Assets/Pics/Screenshot%202023-04-19%20at%2012.45.29%20PM.png)

+### UDP Segment Size 🆚 TCP Segment Size (MSS)

+#TODO

+[Why UDP maximum segment size is far greater than TCP maximum segment size in this output? | Stackoverflow]: https://stackoverflow.com/questions/7059795/why-udp-maximum-segment-size-is-far-greater-than-tcp-maximum-segment-size-in-thi

 ## 🧾 UDP Checksum
-The UDP checksum only provides for error detection; UDP cannot do any error corection.
+The UDP checksum only provides for **error detection**; UDP cannot do any error correction.

-Although UDP provides error checking, it does not do anything to recover from an error.
-Some implementations of UDP simply discard the damaged segment; others pass the damaged segment to the application with a warning.
+Although UDP provides error checking, it does not do anything to recover from an error. **Some implementations of UDP simply discard the damaged segment; others pass the damaged segment to the application with a warning.**

 ### UDP Checksum Mechanism